 Your work should remain unpublished during the time of submission to the Wells Street Journal.

-Short stories should be no longer than 2,000 words, whereas any work of flash fiction should remain under 1,000 words.
+Short stories and creative non-fiction pieces should be no longer than 2,000 words, whereas any work of flash fiction or poetry should remain under 1,000 words.

 Unfortunately, feedback on rejected submissions will not be provided.